codingtherapist/webAccessibilityStudyGroup/README.md

 - Web developers who want to learn more about Web Accessibility and how to build inclusive, human centered web applications

+- Accessibility professionals/ newbies studying for the Department of Homeland Security (DHS) Trusted Tester Certification
-- Accessibility professionals/ newbies studying for the DHS Trusted Tester Certification, or the IAAP CPACC or WAS exams (more info on these certifications at the bottom of the page)
+- Accessibility professionals/ newbies studying for the International Association of Accessibility Professionals (IAAP) certifications including the Certified Professional in Accessibility Core Competencies (CPACC), or Web Accessibility Specialist (WAS) exams (more info on these certifications at the bottom of the page)
 - Web accessibility professionals interested in a refresh or learning community
 - Web accessibility proffessionals interested in facilitating learning for newbies by helping in the chat with questions or guidelance during livestreams